 Basic Bullet Journal Page Ideas

-First of all, the beauty of bullet journaling is in its fully customization and personalization.
+Firstly, the beauty of bullet journaling is in its full customization and personalization.

-While your main goals are to organize your thoughts, tasks, and projects and increase productivity, there are a couple of bullet journal spreads that are kind of crucial to make it work.
+While your main goals are to organize your thoughts, tasks, and projects and increase productivity, there are a couple of bullet journal spreads that are kind of crucial to making it work.